-I use the Coupon Clutch because it closes shut, I can carry it on my shoulder and it is stylish… I find this the easiest way to be able to carry my coupons, shop and keep organized (plus I have dropped my binder several times in the check out process and this has become a huge life saver).
+I use a coupon binder because it closes shut, I can carry it on my shoulder, and it is stylish… I find this the easiest way to be able to carry my coupons, shop and keep organized (plus I have dropped my binder several times in the checkout process, and this has become a huge life saver).
 I use two 3 hole zipped pouches at the front of my binder.
 One holds my “hot coupons” ” and the other holds my restaurant coupons.
 Also in my binder, I keep a calculator, small pair of scissors and the current weekly sales ads.

 If you don’t clip all the coupons from the inserts it is important to keep and file the inserts (or what is left after you clip them).
 A helpful tip to know is that the date and name of insert is printed in very fine print on the outside of each insert cover.
 I like to take a black permanent marker and write the date on the cover.